sven-hash/docs/docs/nym-simple-websocket-tutorial.md

     ```

-    Accompanying this, lets provide it with the function that we currently have not defined yet - `sendSelfAddressRequest()`:
+    Accompanying this, lets provide it with the function that we currently have not defined yet - `sendSelfAddressRequest()`.
+Lets place it under our `main()` function:

     ```
     /*